-9. For hospitals that use Joint Commission accreditation for deemed status purposes: If the hospital provides nuclear medicine services, and nuclear medicine staff perform laboratory tests, the services meet the applicable requirements for laboratory services specified in 42 CFR 482.27.
+9. For rehabilitation and psychiatric distinct part units in critical access hospitals: If the critical access hospital provides nuclear medicine services, and nuclear medicine staff perform laboratory tests, the services meet the applicable requirements for laboratory services specified in 42 CRF 482.27.

-10. If the hospital provides outpatient surgical services, the services are consistent with the quality of inpatient surgical care.
+10. If the critical access hospital provides outpatient surgical services, the services are consistent with the quality of inpatient surgical care.